Authentication Methods

 - Regardless of the authentication method chosen, you can log in using the HENGSHI username and password.
 The login address is: http://{host}:{port}/login.

 - The selection of HENGSHI authentication methods supports two approaches: configuration page selection and URL parameter passing.
 Selecting on the configuration page means it is the default authentication method.
 If no specific method is specified in the URL, the default method will be used for authentication.
-If a specific authentication method is specified in the URL, the method specified in the URL will take precedence.
-For example, if the authentication method configured is HENGSHI, but the URL specifies
+However, if a specific authentication method is specified in the URL, the method specified in the URL will take precedence.
+For example: If the authentication method configured is HENGSHI, but the URL specifies

 activeAuth=oauth2